 Ten years ago Gina Cronin fled the weather in Cleveland, Ohio in search of someplace where she’d never be cold again.
 She found it on a former cattle ranch near the miniscule town of Caldera, less than half an hour from the birding and coffee mecca of Boquete, Panama.
 Since she was nowhere near ready to retire (and still isn’t) she essentially “bought herself a job” as a hotelier.
 Seven years ago she opened Rancho de Caldera and Madre Tierra restaurant with the goal of creating “a siesta for your soul.”
 She has succeeded.

 Nine luxury suites have been built in three banks of three rooms each.
-Each bank includes a mega-room in the center with a truly full kitchen, a Murphy bed and an ample dining/living room.
-The two smaller suites that book end that larger room have kitchenettes including a mini-fridge, electric kettle, microwave, toaster, insulated French Press coffee maker and a coffee grinder.
+Each bank includes a mega-room in the center with a truly full kitchen, a Murphy bed, and an ample dining/living room.
+The two smaller suites that bookend that larger rooms have kitchenettes including a mini-fridge, electric kettle, microwave, toaster, insulated French Press coffee maker, and a coffee grinder.
 All rooms can be booked separately or they can be combined with the center room to make spacious two or three suite family spreads.